From Neutrino Masses to the Full Size of the Universe: The Full Size of the Universe from a Simple Spring Model

 Using $D=\mu \, \omega^2$ one can express the (extremely small) frequency $\omega$ of the universe in terms of the (extremely large) Planck frequency $f_s=f(t_s)$:

 Thus, the full extension (\ref{eqffcnn}) of the universe at equilibrium can be given as

 in a similar way as the observable(=Hubble) radius is given as $c/H_0$.

 The present size of the universe is somewhat smaller than $a_s$ and given by (\ref{srr3}).
-These equations show that a precise enough measurement of the dark energy effect (i.e. of $\omega$) can be used to determine the full size of the universe.
+This means that a precise enough measurement of the dark energy effect (i.e. of $\omega$) can be used to determine the full size of the universe.
+The details of why these ideas can be used to understand present dark energy data, can be found in \cite{couplings}.

 The spring model is also of use to better understand the FLRW theory within the general elasticity ansatz.
 The essence of the FLRW model is contained in the following equations\\ (i) the Friedmann equation for the Hubble parameter $\dot{a}/a$ and\\ (ii) the `fluid equations' for the densities $\rho_{tet}$ and $\rho_{mat}$ of tetrons and (ordinary and dark) matter, respectively.
 Both, the tetron substrate and the matter content of the universe are assumed to be separate uniformly distributed perfect fluids with mass energy densities $\rho_{tet}(t)$ and $\rho_{mat}(t)$ and pressure $p_{tet}(t)$ and $p_{mat}(t)$.